Chart Color Schemes

 AreaSearch assessment indicates Wiley Park faces employment challenges relative to the majority of Australian markets

-Wiley Park's workforce is well-educated with diverse sector representation.
-The unemployment rate was 7.7% in an unspecified past year, with estimated employment growth of 2.0%.
+Wiley Park's workforce is highly educated with diverse sector representation.
+Its unemployment rate was 7.9% in the past year, with an estimated employment growth of 3.4%.

-As of June 2025, 4,526 residents are employed while the unemployment rate is 3.5% higher than Greater Sydney's rate of 4.2%, indicating room for improvement.
+As of September 2025, 4,525 residents are employed while the unemployment rate stands at 3.7%, above Greater Sydney's rate of 4.2%.
 Workforce participation lags at 44.9% compared to Greater Sydney's 60.0%.
-Key industries include retail trade, health care & social assistance, and transport, postal & warehousing.
-Retail trade is particularly specialized with an employment share 1.8 times the regional level, while professional & technical services have limited presence at 7.3%, compared to 11.5% regionally.
+Key industries of employment among residents include retail trade, health care & social assistance, and transport, postal & warehousing.
+Retail trade is particularly specialized with an employment share of 1.8 times the regional level.

-Employment opportunities locally appear limited, as suggested by the count of Census working population vs resident population.
-Between June 2024 and June 2025, employment levels increased by 2.0% and labour force by 2.4%, causing unemployment to rise by 0.3 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%.
-National employment forecasts from Jobs and Skills Australia (Sep-22) project national employment expansion at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wiley Park's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Conversely, professional & technical services have limited presence at 7.3% compared to the regional 11.5%.
+Employment opportunities locally appear limited, as indicated by the difference between Census working population and resident population.
+Between September 2024 and September 2025, employment levels increased by 3.4% while labour force grew by 3.8%, raising the unemployment rate by 0.4 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%, with a 0.2 percentage point rise in unemployment.
+State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wiley Park's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment